 Frustratingly, Norton’s customer support weren’t willing to reveal the number of individual servers or IP addresses they maintain.
 This leads us to believe that there aren’t many, which could cause server congestion at busier times, although this is a problem we are yet to experience.
 There’s also no city-level choice which could be frustrating for those in the US if they wish to pinpoint a specific state.

-As you might expect from a US company, Europe and North America are the best served, accounting for 19 out of the 28 locations.
+As you might expect from a US company, Europe and North America are the best served.
 Asia and Oceania have basic coverage while South America and Africa have the absolute minimum representation with only a handful of choices between them.

 Platforms & Devices